-Hertfordshire has a higher percentage of students receiving SEND services compared to statistical neighbours and nationally, but this demand has been supported through the opening of a Special Free School in 2021, which is located within Hemel Hempstead.
+Hertfordshire has a higher percentage of students receiving SEND services compared to statistical neighbours and nationally, but this demand has been supported through the opening of a Special Free School (Roman Fields Academy) in 2021, which is located within Hemel Hempstead.
 However, demand for SEND services continues to increase, and capacity must be built into the education system in SADC and Hertfordshire, to ensure that students can access services locally.
+SEND Provision should be provided in accordance with HCC's latest SEND Special School Place Planning Strategy.

-Health and Social Care
+9.1.2 Health and Social Care

 Additional healthcare provision (i.e. GP provision) will be required to support growth at North Hemel Hempstead, East Hemel Hempstead (North), East Hemel Hempstead (Central), and East Hemel Hempstead (South).
 Further work with the ICB is required to define these requirements.
-It is anticipated a health hub will be required at East Hemel Hempstead (North).
+It is anticipated a medical facility will be required at East Hemel Hempstead (North).
 This will be delivered within the SADC Local Plan period.